rackerlabs/technical-blog/_posts/2020-06-18-rackspace-now-offers-database-migration-services.md

 - Essentials/Manage and Operate
 - DBA Services

 ### Available services

-**Assessment Workshop:** Rackspace consultants develop an understanding of your database landscape by leading workshops to discover overall business goals and targets.
-This assessment process includes a detailed discovery of the current and future state of your database environments and a deep dive into the database objects and application touch points.
+**Assessment workshop:** Rackspace consultants develop an understanding of your database landscape by leading workshops to discover overall business goals and targets.
+This assessment process includes a detailed discovery of the current and future state of your database environments and a deep dive into the database objects and application touchpoints.

-**Migration/Transformation Plan:** Rackspace uses database and cloud expertise along with the findings from the Assessment Workshop and the database migration tooling output to develop an overall migration or transformation plan.
+**Migration or transformation plan:** Rackspace uses database and cloud expertise along with the findings from the assessment workshop and the database migration tooling output to develop an overall migration or transformation plan.

-**Migration Execution:** After developing the migration plan, Rackspace leads the migration by leveraging a continuous process of making changes and validating the results to decide if more changes that are necessary.
-Once a steady state is achieved, Rackspace specialists perform full application and database testing and completes the switchover.
+**Migration execution:** After developing the migration plan, Rackspace leads the migration by leveraging a continuous process of making changes and validating the results to decide if more changes are necessary.
+After achivving a steady state, Rackspace specialists perform full application and database testing and complete the switchover.

-**Manage and Optimize:** Rackspace offers multiple support level options for your database environment.
-This includes both the management of the infrastructure and the database itself.
+**Manage and optimize:** Rackspace offers multiple support level options for your database environment, which include the  management of both the infrastructure and the database.
 You can select the service blocks that best fit your technical needs and business goals.

 ### Benefits

 Complexity and lack of expertise can often slow down or even delay migration and transformation projects.
-Rackspace provides expertise to reduce risk and increase your confidence in achieving your database migration and transformation goals.
+Rackspace provides the expertise to reduce risk and increase your confidence in achieving your database migration and transformation goals.

 The Rackspace team of expert technical consultants, project, and program managers provides hands-on management of your project.
 These teams have years of continuous migration experience.
 They understand the associated challenges and develop mitigation strategies to minimize or avoid downtime.

-Rackspace specialists are able to migrate all kinds of customer databases, based on a deep understanding of their business needs.
+Rackspace specialists rely on their deep understanding of your business needs to migrate all kinds of databases.
-They also help customers build confidence and momentum by using an agile migration factory approach, applying automation to achieve sustainable, efficient delivery.
-This can help improve your time to market and more quickly realize your planned migration benefits.
+They also help you build confidence and momentum by using an agile migration-factory approach and applying automation to achieve a sustainable, efficient delivery.
+This process helps you improve your time to market and more quickly realize your planned migration benefits.

 ### Conclusion